Exploring The Baliem Valley, Papua – Tribes and Mummies

-This little village was more difficult to find than Jiwika.
+This little village was more difficult to find during our independent Baliem Valley tour when compared to Jiwika.
 We got there by scooter the day after we visited Jiwika, by following a little path off the main road leading from Wamena.
 We couldn’t find the village at first, but we met a man tending to some crops who happily showed us the way and then invited us to look around.

 The village was pretty much deserted, but we asked to see the mummy which was brought out for the fee of 100,000 IDR (about €6.10) each.
 Other than that, and the spectacular Baliem countryside, there was not much else going on, since most people seemed to be out of the village, probably tending to their animals and crops.
 We did feel that this was more of the real deal than Jiwika was.